Hello and welcome to your Monday! I made us the easiest marinated baked tofu bites ever.

 But, the fact is that non-sketch meats (and listen, we have plenty of food with questionable origins in this house) are expensive, and tofu is relatively cheap AND delicious AND my kids will eat it.
-This particular version gets a quick soy-based marinade and then is baked which I love because it means NO SPATTERING OIL THANK YOU VERY MUCH.
+This particular version gets a quick soy-based tofu marinade (think baked tofu teriyaki but with homemade sauce) and then is baked which I love because it means NO SPATTERING OIL THANK YOU VERY MUCH.

 Tofu is great because, while it's delicious hot and fresh, the quality and texture doesn't change all that much after a few days, so this is great for meal prep.
 I have been doing more and more faux meal prep, such as making baked tofu for dinner, making double, and using the leftovers for a salad or rice bowl later in the week.

 So THIS tofu.
 It gets a bath!
 In soy sauce, mirin, rice vinegar, and sesame oil.
 I keep all of these items on hand at all times and use them all the time in various Asian-style recipes.

 Whisk the marinade together, then pour it over cubed tofu in a shallow dish.
 I use these 3-cup pyrex dishes which are perfect for one block of tofu.
 Let the tofu marinate for 30 minutes, or longer if you want to marinate the tofu earlier in the day.